salesforcecli/plugin-devops-center/messages/project.deploy.pipeline.validate.md

 # examples

-- Validate-only deploy changes in the Staging branch to the Staging environment (sandbox):
+- Perform a validate-only deployment from the Staging branch to the Staging environment (sandbox):

   <%= config.bin %> <%= command.id %> --devops-center-project-name “Recruiting App” --branch-name staging --devops-center-username MyStagingSandbox

-- Validate-only deploy all changes in the main branch to the release environment:
+- Perform a validate-only deployment of all changes from the main branch to the release environment:

   <%= config.bin %> <%= command.id %> --devops-center-project-name “Recruiting App” --branch-name main --devops-center-username MyReleaseOrg --deploy-all